kgourgou/blog-blog/_posts/2015-12-07-poly-chaos.md

 $$

 ##Conclusion
-The variance of the truncated expansion cannot match the variance of the exact solution for large times $t$.
-We could slightly aleviate this problem by adding more terms in the expansion (that is, allowing $K$ to become larger).
+The variance of the truncated expansion cannot match the variance of the exact solution for large times $$t$$.
+We could slightly aleviate this problem by adding more terms in the expansion (that is, allowing $$K$$ to become larger).
 To do this, we need to solve a larger linear system.

 This is not a critique of polynomial chaos in general, just a small note on the limitations of it.
 Branicki & Majda[^3] has a more complete discussion.